 There’s a lot that can be said for luxury and service measured on a Japanese scale.
 We generally say that a four-star hotel in Japan is equivalent to a five-star hotel anywhere else, and the New Otani sets the bar for five-star service.
 Awesome views of the city, plenty of restaurants, and great bars(!!) are all we can ask for in a hotel.

 Branding itself a “boutique designer ryokan,” this three-star hotel is unique enough to earn a spot on this list.
 Andon Ryokan features all the benefits of a traditional ryokan, peace, good service, traditional food, as well as the benefits of modern accommodation from wifi, to funky design, to modern bathrooms.
 Be warned.
 The lobby reaches near hostel-like levels of crowdedness; many backpackers choose this quirky hotel as a base.
 But if you like meeting other travelers, there’s no better option in the city.

-Learn more about traveling in Tokyo, from best times to travel there, to where to eat and what to see, in our free travel guide, downloadable by clicking the button below!
+Learn more about Tokyo tours, from best times to travel there, to where to eat and what to see, in our free travel guide, downloadable by clicking the button below!